Confidentiality of Scores

 - Referring to, looking through or working on any test or test section when not authorized to do so, or working after time has been called.

-- Leaving the testing room or test center vicinity without permission during the test session or during breaks.
+- Leaving the test center without permission during the test session or during breaks.

-- Taking excessive or extended unscheduled breaks during the test session.
-Test center staff are required to strictly monitor unscheduled breaks and report test takers who take multiple or extended breaks.
+- Taking excessive or extended breaks during the test session.
+Test center staff are required to strictly monitor breaks and report test takers who take multiple or extended breaks.

 - Failing to follow any of the test administration regulations in the Bulletin, stated orally by the test center staff or specified in any test materials.